 (2) A person need only complete a single CIS for each CIR given to the person, even if the CIR is given in respect of more than one alleged offence.

-[Section 8F inserted by No. 45 of 2010 s.
+[Section 8F inserted: No. 45 of 2010 s.
 6.]

 8G.
 Young persons — special requirements about CIRs